 Dynamic stretching definition

-Dynamic stretching is a type of stretching that is defined as “controlled, sport-specific movements that are designed to increase core temperature and enhance activity-related flexibility and balance,” according to the American College of Sports Medicine.
-Unlike the more familiar static stretching where you hold a stretch like a statue, dynamic stretching involves moving your body through a range of motion in a repetitive pattern.
+Dynamic stretching is a type of stretching that involves moving your joints through your normal range of motion repeatedly.
 Do not confuse this with ballistic stretching because dynamic stretching is done in a controlled manner.
 The ballistic version is done in a fast and uncontrolled way, which includes bobbing and bouncing.

-However, Paul Ingraham of PainScience.com argues that “If an exercise doesn’t involve elongating muscles to the point of feeling significant tension for several seconds at least, it’s not stretching.”
-While the word “stretching” in dynamic stretching does not really fit into the dictionary definition or our common notion of stretching, the term is already stuck in most textbooks, many websites, and guidelines from several fitness organizations.
+While the word “stretching” in dynamic stretching doesn’t really fit into the dictionary definition or our common notion of stretching, the term is already stuck in most textbooks, many websites, and guidelines from several fitness organizations.

 Dynamic stretching exercise examples